18ezequiel/test-winclap/README.md

 How I Completed Test Number 4

-## Authentication and Credentials Setup

-In this section, I will demonstrate how I set up the authentication and credentials for the project.

 ## Google Analytics Account Access Management

 I'll explain how I managed the access to the Google Analytics account to ensure a secure workflow.